evanshortiss/hype.js/README.md

 Client-side JavaScript library to consume the Hype Machine JSON API.

 ## Hype Machine API
-The Hype Machine JSON API is largely undocumented so this wrapper may be incomplete.
-If anything is missing make a Pull Request with the new feature I've missed!
+Initially I used the Hype Machine JSON API to create this module.
+The issue with this solution was that it wasn't possible to load tracks as the "key" to do so isn't returned by the JSON API.
+The current technique is to load the page required as you would in a browser and regex out the track JSON.

 ## Install
 This module is super easy to use.
 If used with browserify it can be required